 In terms of bipolar group support, Recovery offers many simple yet practical coping techniques.
 To gain inner peace, members learn how to change the way they react to the people and situations they have no control over.
 Members also learn how to identify and manage negative thoughts, feelings, beliefs, and behaviors that can lead to emotional distress and stress related physical symptoms.
 The techniques are learned through regular attendance at meetings, studying the Recovery literature, and daily practice.

-The only drawback to Recovery is that there are not bipolar support groups in every area.
-However, there are over 700 groups in the US so you are still more likely than not to find one.
+The only drawback to Recovery is that there are not bipolar support groups in every area and it can be difficult to find a local group.

 Bipolar support groups offer some or all of the following:

 1. Connection and friendship with others who can relate to your situation.

 2. An outlet where you can vent in a way you may not want to do at home.